 You can find out the full risk of electrical lightning strikes through a mandatory BS EN/IEC 62305 building risk assessment.
-The risk to a building varies and has to take into account the size of the building, its height and the number of lightning strikes that is may have to cope with in an average year.
+The risk to a building varies and has to take into account the size of the building, its height and the number of lightning strikes that it may have to cope with in an average year.

 The advantages of fitting a lightning protection system

-Beyond following the letter of the law, having a lightning protection system fitted will help to protect your buildings stonework structure as well as internal electrical systems.
+Beyond following the letter of the law, having a lightning protection system fitted will help to protect your buildings stonework structure as well as any internal electrical systems.
 In high risk lightning ‘hot spots’ across Scotland, a lightning protection system can offer real economic benefits.

 Find out more